Whadup/Asaph/readme.txt

 you're set.

 Now, navigate your browser to any page you want and click your newly created bookmark.
-A small box should pop up and all images on the page should now have a dashed blue border (if not, see the FAQ).
-You can now either click on any of these images or on "Post this Site" to post the image or link.
+A small box should pop up and let you specify the title and type in a small description.
+If possible, the image or video are automagically found, so you don't have to change anything.

 FAQ